rleuneRT/dev_process/projorg_repos.md

 - Milestones
   - defines a deadline for the project, there can be multiple but tasks or stories can only belong to one
   - freely chosen per project
-- Types of issues in project repo's:
+- Types of issues in project repos:
-  - Issues of type Stories, Leads, Ticket, Monitoring, Question or Task
+  - Story, Lead, Ticket, Monitoring, Question or Task

 ### Cockpit repositories